 VET STUDENT LOANS – Information for new course enrolments with a commencement date in 2017

 This is a new student loan program for students commencing in 2017 that replaces the current VET FEE-HELP scheme.
-From 1 January 2017, VET Student Loans will be implemented for certain Diploma and Advanced Diploma courses.
+From 1 January 2017, VET Student Loans will be implemented for eligible Diploma and Advanced Diploma courses.

 Eligibility for a VET Student Loan